UppaJung/peer-review/README.md

 <!-- We are systemically biased to favor works by those similar to us and that support our existing beliefs, and against works from outsiders and those with conflicting beliefs. -->

-To make science more objective, credible, and just, we must embrace forms of peer review that do not score works, rank works, or segregate works into accepts and rejects.

 Specifically, we should conduct *informative* peer review, producing only written feedback to inform a work's authors and their audience.
 We should write feedback to help help authors improve their work and to identify issues they may have overlooked.
 We should provide their audience expert insights that complement the authors' by adding clarity, balance, and external perspective.
 To ensure the audience has access to these insights, *informative* peer review requires authors to share reviews whenever the work is shared.[^social-contract]
 <!-- Those insights, not a score or decision, should be the product preserved to stand the test of time.
 Such feedback is valuable when it helps -->